tvdtb/java-ci-docker/README.md

   - define the machine's ip in the machine's /etc/hosts and your windows hosts file using e.g. `docker.vm`
   - this will be the value for `.env` variable `HOST_EXTERNAL` below
   - docker containers should be started in the docker network `nw`
-    - you might install a DNS server to make this hostname avaiable for all docker containers
+    - you can install a DNS server to make this hostname avaiable for all docker containers
     - install and enable `dnsmasq` and configure the machine's ip for [Docker as DNS server](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file)